Darkatek7/AmazonBot/README.md

 # PS5_Bot_AmazonDE
 This is a Bot for checking and buying a PS5 Digital Edition on Amazon.de

+(You can also get this to work for PS% - Disc Edition.
+Just follow the steps at the bottom of the page)

 Windows only!

 Install: (All Installers are in the Git Repository)